Newborn Screening

 Newborn screening can save your baby's life or prevent serious brain damage.

 The Newborn Screening Program was established by the California Department of Health Services Genetic Disease Branch to provide newborn screening for all babies born in California.
-The state of California began its Newborn Screening Program in 1966 with testing for a single disease, phenylketonuria (PKU).
-In 1980, the program was expanded to include galactosemia and primary congenital hypothyroidism, as well as a more comprehensive follow-up system.
-In 1990 screening for sickle cell disease was added to the State's existing program.
-This also allowed for the identification of some of the related hemoglobin disorders.
+The state of California began this screening program in 1966 with testing for a single disease, phenylketonuria (PKU).
+In 1980, the program added more conditions and a better follow-up system.
+In 1990 screening for sickle cell disease was added to the existing program.
+This new part of the screening program also found other related hemoglobin disorders.
 California has continued to add new diseases to the testing panel and currently tests for over 70 different disorders.
+Click here for the list of conditions currently included in the screening program.

-When you bring your baby to the Kaiser pediatric clinic for the two-week-check-up, the newborn screening test results should be in your baby's medical record.
-If the results are not available, the clinic staff can call the Kaiser Newborn Screening Office to get the results.
+Your pediatrician will review the newborn screening results at your baby's two-week-visit.
+If the results are not in the medical record, the clinic staff can call the Kaiser Newborn Screening Office to get the results.

 Kaiser Permanente Newborn Screening Program Office